GoogleCloudPlatform/solutions-builder/docs/INSTALLATION.md

 └── .github/
 ```

-- **README.md** - General info and setup guide.
+- *README.md* - General info and setup guide.
-- **DEVELOPMENT.md** - Development best practices, code submission flow, and other guidances.
+- *DEVELOPMENT.md* - Development best practices, code submission flow, and other guidances.
-- **skaffold.yaml** - The master Skaffold YAML file that defines how everything is built and deployed, depending on different profiles.
+- *skaffold.yaml* - The master Skaffold YAML file that defines how everything is built and deployed, depending on different profiles.
-- **microservices** - The main directory for all microservices, can be broken down into individual folder for each microservie, e.g. `sample_service`.
+- *microservices* - The main directory for all microservices, can be broken down into individual folder for each microservie, e.g. `sample_service`.
-  - [**microservice subfolder**] - Each microservice folder is a Docker container with [Skaffold](https://skaffold.dev/) + [Kustomize](https://kustomize.io/) to build images in different environments.
+  - [*microservice* subfolder] - Each microservice folder is a Docker container with [Skaffold](https://skaffold.dev/) + [Kustomize](https://kustomize.io/) to build images in different environments.
-- **common** - The common image contains shared data models and util libraries used by all other microservices.
+- *common* - The common image contains shared data models and util libraries used by all other microservices.
-- **docs** - Documentations and other guidances.
+- *docs* - Documentation and other guidance.
-- **.github** - Github workflows including tests and CI/CD.
+- *.github* - Github workflows including tests and CI/CD.

-##  2. <a name='SettingupGoogleCloudProject'></a>Setting up Google Cloud Project
+##  2. <a name='SetupGoogleCloudProject'></a>Setup and deploy Solutions Template

 ```
 # Set up environmental variables